Exhibit | Arab Feminist Revolutionaries

 Marie Ajami at the age of 22 (1910).
 [1]

-Some say women are born to serve their husbands, others say women are born to serve their fathers…I say her rights exist for herself.
+‘Some say women are born to serve their husbands, others say women are born to serve their fathers, I say her rights exist for herself”

-Marie Ajami in Al-Arous, August 1920, p.
-6
+- Marie Ajami in Al-Arous, vol. 6 August 20, p.6

 Image Gallery

 This gallery offers photographs related to Marie Ajami collected from magazines, articles, and historical sources.
 Portraits of Marie Ajami included here are the only recorded photographs we were able to find of her.
-See below resources sections for citation details.

-^ Photograph of Marie Ajami with her sisters.
+Photograph of Marie Ajami with her sisters.
 This photograph is found in an article written by Marie Ajami’s relative, Sabine Mohasseb Saliba.
 Saliba conducted an oral history interview with her grandmother, Laurice (seen touching Marie Ajami’s arm in the photo).
 Laurice lived with Marie Ajami during the 1920s.
 Top row: Zakiyya holding her baby Lily, Rose, Adele, Laurice (Zakiyya’s daughter), and Marie Ajami.
 Bottom Row: George Sarrouf (Zakiyya’s son), and Helene.
 [X]

 About Al-Arous Magazine

 Marie Ajami’s purpose in life and her production of al-Arous were geared towards two battles: first, her battle “for the emancipation and education of women in her country”; second her battle for “the liberation of the Arab nation.”[1]
 Marie Ajami considered these two battles, the emancipation of women and the nation as “linked together since she attributes the political declines of her country to the absence of the role of women.”[2]
-In line with an Arab feminism that is committed towards total liberation, that is not limtied to women’s rights but rather political economic and social justice, Marie Ajami’s feminist practice from the early twentieth century is similarly reflected in Syrian Ghada al-Samman’s writing decades later: “the liberation of women and respecting her abilities is a national and nationalist duty.”[3],
+In line with an Arab feminism that is committed towards total liberation, that is not limited to women’s rights but rather political economic and social justice, Marie Ajami’s feminist practice from the early twentieth century is similarly reflected in Syrian Ghada al-Samman’s writing decades later: “the liberation of women and respecting her abilities is a national and nationalist duty.”[3]

-The magazine includes poems, articles, short stories, speeches and translations of different topics, including science, health, humour, literature, and politics.
-During its course, al-Arous (The Bride) moved its publication between the cities of Homs, Damascus, Alexandria and Beirut, due to threats of closure from the Ottomans and the French Governments (respectively) and due to circumstances relating to lack of resources.[4]Al-Arous operated from 1910-1914 and 1918-1925.[5]
+Al-Arous magazine includes poems, articles, short stories, speeches and translations of different topics, including science, health, humour, literature, and politics.
+During its course, al-Arous (The Bride) moved its publication between the cities of Homs, Damascus, Alexandria and Beirut, due to threats of closure from the Ottomans and the French Governments (respectively) and due to circumstances relating to lack of resources.[4]
+Al-Arous operated from 1910-1914 and 1918-1925.[5]
 Between 1910 and 1914, Marie Ajami released three volumes and nine issues of al-Arous, totalling more than 1500 pages; each issue averaged 32 pages.
-Between 1918 and 1925, seven issues were published, totalling 5400 pages; each issue averaged 64 pages.[6]al-Arous magazine was circulated in Lebanon, Syria, Iraq, Palestine, Egypt and Jordan.[7]
-The magazine alsohad a presence in the United States, Canada, Brazil, and Argentina.[8]
-Due to the anti-colonial nature of Marie Ajami’s media work, during the beginning of the French colonial mandate period, Al-Arous ceased operations in 1926 “because of her [Marie Ajami’s] loud resistance.”[9]
+Between 1918 and 1925, seven issues were published, totalling 5400 pages; each issue averaged 64 pages.[6] al-Arous magazine was circulated in Lebanon, Syria, Iraq, Palestine, Egypt and Jordan.[7]
+The magazine also had a presence in the United States, Canada, Brazil, and Argentina.[8]
+Due to the anti-colonial nature of Marie Ajami’s media work, during the beginning of the French colonial mandate period, Al-Arous ceased operations in 1925 “because of her [Marie Ajami’s] loud resistance.”[9]

 Issues of Al-Arous magazine are housed at the American University of Beirut’s Jafet Library.
 The following includes digitized selections from the magazine.
 They were digitized by Dr. Mariam Karim in May of 2024.
-We are indebted to the librarians and caretakers at Jafet Liberary for ensuring that this history is accessible and available for us.
+We are indebted to the librarians and caretakers at Jafet Library for ensuring that this history is accessible and available for us.

 Outline of below digitized pdf:

-Front cover of issue 1 volume 1, dated December 1910
+Front cover of 1(1), December 1910

 Introduction to the magazine by Marie Ajami (pg.
 1-4 in original)